kajuberdut/aiosql-mysql/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the UnLicense.
+Distributed under the MIT.
 See `LICENSE` for more information.